-Quick and easy Turtles® candies!
-Mini pretzels, caramel covered chocolate candies, and pecans make up this delicious treat.
+This Rolo pretzel recipe is quick and easy if you love turtle candies!
+Mini pretzels, caramel-covered chocolate candies, and pecans make this delicious treat.

-Quick and easy Turtles® candies!
-Mini pretzels, caramel covered chocolate candies, and pecans make up this delicious treat.
+This Rolo pretzel recipe is quick and easy if you love turtle candies!
+Mini pretzels, caramel-covered chocolate candies, and pecans make this delicious treat.

 These have got to be the simplest treat ever to make and yet are SO VERY ADDICTIVE!
 Make sure that you make at least two batches... one to enjoy right away and another so that you'll have more for tomorrow or for that special event that they were originally intended for!
 I used the square grid-shaped pretzels with Rolos on top and to save time, I topped them with the pecan halves before placing them in the oven so that the pecans could toast slightly as the Rolos soften.
 After about 5 minutes in the oven, I just pressed down on each pecan which caused the Rolos to spread out perfectly over the square pretzel.
 They looked absolutely beautiful and presentable plus you can turn out hundreds of these quite fast.
 They just take a while to fully cool and set up but this can be remedied too by putting them in the refrigerator on an empty shelf to cool completely before storing them in plastic zip-top bags.
 These even taste great without the added nuts on top for those (especially kids) that don't quite appreciate nuts.
 Just flatten the heated Rolos with the back of a slightly oiled spoon to look like little kisses sitting on top.
 This will definitely be a staple for the holidays.
 Thank you for sharing this delightful recipe.Read More